neuraloperator/NNs-to-NOs/README.md

 where `[name of weights file]` is the name of the model's pretrained weights in the directory `ckpts/`, and `[interpolation mode]` is one of `'fourier'` or `'bilinear'`.

-# Requirements
+## Requirements
 This repo requires an installation of the [Neural Operator library](https://github.com/neuraloperator/neuraloperator/) (verified on [this commit](https://github.com/neuraloperator/neuraloperator/tree/d8c9b30fd72359e60a13397b72e92ca13b66a453) from 28 May, 2025) and [HuggingFace Transformers](https://github.com/huggingface/transformers), as well as both of their dependencies.
+The experiments in this paper focus on the Navier-Stokes equations, and the dataset we used can be [downloaded from Zenodo](https://zenodo.org/records/12825163).

-# Citation
+## Citation
 If you used our code in an academic publication, please cite the following:
 ```
 @article{berner2025principled,